jmdugan/blocklists/README.md

 * "This would be so much cleaner if one were writing this as a dnsmasq config"

   Yes.
-If you want that solution, see [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) and projects like these [FreeContributor](https://github.com/tbds/FreeContributor).
+If you want that solution, see [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) and projects like these: [FreeContributor](https://github.com/evilneuro/FreeContributor).

-  This path requires more technical skill than adding entries to your hosts file, and can work better in some ways.
+  These options require slightly more technical skill than adding entries to your hosts file, and can work better in some ways.